Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/01-AIE-ML-programming-and-optimization/TilingParametersProgramming.md

 }
 ```

-Kernel `k1` is willing to write to the buffer tile by tile.
-Each tile has a size 3x2 and the origin of the read access is (0,0):
+Kernel `k1` writes to the buffer tile by tile.
+Each tile is size 3x2 and the read origin is (0,0):

 ![First Kernel Access](images/Graphics-Kernel1Access.drawio.png)

 The access scheme is as follows:

-- Dimension 0: 2 blocks, 3 samples apart
+- Dimension 0: two blocks, three samples apart
-- Dimension 1: 3 blocks, 2 samples apart.
+- Dimension 1: three blocks, two samples apart.

 ```C++
 write_access(mtx.in[0]) = tiling({
 .buffer_dimension={10,6}, .tiling_dimension={3,2}, .offset={0,0}, .tile_traversal = {{.dimension=0, .stride=3, .wrap=2}, {.dimension=1, .stride=2, .wrap=3}}});
 ```

-Kernel `k2` is also willing to write to the buffer but with different tile size and order:
+Kernel `k2` writes to the buffer with different tile size and order:

 ![Second Kernel Access](images/Graphics-Kernel2Access.drawio.png)

 The access scheme is as follows:

-- Dimension 1: 2 blocks, 3 samples apart
+- Dimension 1: two blocks, three samples apart
-- Dimension 0: 2 blocks, 2 samples apart
+- Dimension 0: two blocks, two samples apart

-The origin of the subset is sample at position (6,0):
+The subset origin is at position (6,0):

 ```C++
 write_access(mtx.in[1]) = tiling({